 Dividing the physical server into multiple virtual instances eliminates the need to share resources, potentially leading to higher speeds and less downtime for your site.
 While shared servers put every user on the same server with access to a common pool of resources, VPS hosting gives you a clearly defined portion of those resources along with more control over your virtual server.

 Shared web hosting may look like the most practical solution if you want to get your new site up and running.
 It’s the most affordable way to host a website, allowing you to get started for only a few dollars per month.
 However, shared hosting arrangements come with some notable limitations.

 - Less work to set up and manage

-- Doesn’t require any technical skills
+- No technical skills are required

-- Reduced control over your hosting arrangement
+- Reduced control over your hosting

 - Less reliable performance, especially for high-traffic sites

 - Other sites may impact performance on your server

 A big drawback of shared hosting is that you don’t get root access like you do with dedicated web hosting.
 Another downside of shared web hosting is its unpredictable speeds, particularly for large sites or those receiving large traffic volumes.
 Your provider will restrict your resource utilization, and you may be charged extra or experience longer load times if you go beyond the allotment.

 First, find a provider that fits your needs and upload your site to its servers.
 Whether using web hosting for the first time or switching from an existing plan, you can get started quickly and seamlessly using your provider’s setup instructions.
 While the specifics may vary from provider to provider, the process will largely be similar regardless of the platform you’re using.